chocoteam/choco-solver/docs/source/2_modelling.rst

 Optimization
 ============

+In Constraint-Programming, optimization is done by computing improving solutions, until reaching an optimum.
+Therefore, it can be seen as solving multiple times the model while adding constraints on the fly to prevent the solver from computing dominated solutions.

 Mono-objective optimization
 ---------------------------

-In Constraint-Programming, the optimization process is the following: anytime a solution is found, the value of the objective variable is stored and a *cut* is posted.
+The optimization process is the following: anytime a solution is found, the value of the objective variable is stored and a *cut* is posted.
-The cut is an additional constraint which states that the next solution must be strictly better than the current one.
+The cut is an additional constraint which states that the next solution must be (stricly) better than the current one.
 To solve an optimization problem, you must specify which variable to optimize and in which direction: ::

    // to maximize X
    model.setObjectives(ResolutionPolicy.MAXIMIZE, X);
-   model.solve();
+   while(model.solve()){
+       // an improving solution has been found
+   }
+   // the last solution found was optimal (if search completed)

    // to minimize X
    model.setObjectives(ResolutionPolicy.MINIMIZE, X);
    model.solve();

-The method returns true if at least one solution (not necessarily optimal) has been found.
-The best solution found so far is automatically restored at the end of ``model.solve()``, so that you can access variable values.
+You can use custom cuts (TODO)

 .. tip::